W-algebras associated to surfaces: The moduli space of sheaves

 By a well-known deformation-theory argument, the tangent space to a point of $\bfZ_2$ parametrizing a flag $(\CF \supset_{x_1} \CF' \supset_{x_2} \CF'')$ equals the space of triples of extensions:

 By a simple diagram chase, one can see that this space is:

-where the map $\lambda$ is the alternating sum of the 4 natural maps induced by the inclusions $\CF \supset \CF' \supset \CF''$ on the Ext spaces in question.
+where the map $\lambda$ is the alternating sum of the fourn+atural maps induced by the inclusions $\CF \supset \CF' \supset \CF''$ on the Ext spaces in question (i.e. the maps that feature in \eqref{eqn:tan 1}, two for each of the pairs $\CF \supset \CF'$ and $\CF' \supset \CF''$).
 By analogy with \eqref{eqn:exp dim 0}, we have the following formulas for the dimensions of the following Ext spaces:

 (the first two summands in each RHS represents the dimension of the corresponding $\Hom$ and $\Ext^2$ spaces, subject to Assumption S).
 Therefore, the tangent space \eqref{eqn:exp tan} has expected dimension \eqref{eqn:exp dim} if and only if $\lambda$ has cokernel of dimension $2-2\e$. \\